jmjeong/alfred-extension/pinboard/README.md

 # Installation

-- pbauth username:TOKEN <- set access token
+1. pbauth username:TOKEN <- set access token
   - Get it from [https://pinboard.in/settings/password](https://pinboard.in/settings/password)
-- pbreload - loads latest bookmarks from pinboard.in
+2. pbreload - loads latest bookmarks and memo from pinboard.in

-- (optional) pbauthpocket
+3. (optional) pbauthpocket
   - needed only if you want to send URL to pocket
-- (optional) install cron job  : for faster search without pbreload
+4. (optional) install cron job  : for faster search without pbreload
   - download it from [pinboard-download.py](https://gist.github.com/jmjeong/6986c9db0cc193f5b51d)
   - You need to set PINBOARD_TOKEN in `pinboard-download.py`
   - `chmod a+x pinboard-download.py`